-This is a great way to get girls and families comfortable with participating in council sponsored money earning activities.
+This is a great way to get girls and families comfortable with participating in council-sponsored money-earning activities.

 - What: Girls sell nuts, candy and magazines online to family and friends. - How: Customers can select to have their order delivered by the Girl Scout or shipped directly to them.
-Products to be delivered by girls will be shipped directly to the troop in November for distribution to girls and families. - Why: Troops earn approximately 15% of the total sales by December.
+Products to be delivered by girls will be shipped directly to the troop in November for distribution to girls and families. - Why: Troops earn approx. 15% of total sales in December.
+Some easy extra dollars for the troop!